lhotse-speech/lhotse/README.md

 # Lhotse

-Lhotse is a Python library aiming to make speech and audio data preparation flexible and accessible to a wider community.
+Lhotse is a Python library aiming to make multimodal (speech, audio, video, image, text) data preparation flexible and accessible to a wider community.
 Alongside [k2](https://github.com/k2-fsa/k2), it is a part of the next generation [Kaldi](https://github.com/kaldi-asr/kaldi) speech processing library.

 ## Tutorial presentations and materials